SkypLabs/sniff-cookies/README.md

 through the network your NIC is connected to.

 The Git repository has been migrated from GitHub to [Codeberg][codeberg-repo].
-Activities on GitHub (e.g. commits, issues) are mirrored to Codeberg.
+Commits made on Codeberg are mirrored to GitHub.
+To contribute to the project, issues and pull requests need to be created on Codeberg.

 ## Installation